Coronavirus Resources and Advice from Edmit

 Here are the resources we’re tracking at Edmit to keep tabs on how COVID-19 is impacting college-going students and their families financially:

-- Readings on the Financial Implications of COVID-19: for those wondering about the sector as a whole, a list of articles that address the impact of the pandemic on the higher education industry and colleges and universities, compiled by Kevin McClure, Assoc Prof of Higher Education at UNC-Wilmington
+Readings on the Financial Implications of COVID-19: articles that address the impact of the pandemic on the higher education industry and colleges and universities, compiled by Kevin McClure, Associate Prof of Higher Education at UNC-Wilmington

 Note: As you’re aware, the news changes daily, so we’ll be updating this page and list as we learn more.
 Please email us at email@example.com to suggest updates or changes!